isaacSennerholt/sudelity/README.md

 ### Sudelism's Original Contributions

+- **Situational Stabilization**:\
-- **Situational Stabilization**: Sudelism prioritizes creating and maintaining familiar, stable environments both for the individual and the group.
+  Sudelism prioritizes creating and maintaining familiar, stable environments both for the individual and the group.

+- **Emergent Balance**:\
-- **Emergent Balance**: Rather than rigid outcomes or emotional motivations, Sudelism seeks a dynamic, self-sustaining balance between autonomy and environmental respect.
+  Rather than rigid outcomes or emotional motivations, Sudelism seeks a dynamic, self-sustaining balance between autonomy and environmental respect.

-- **Dual Commitments**:
+- **Normative Commitments**:

+  **Commitment I**:
-  - **Commitment I**: Try to establish familiar environments for yourself.
+  > Try to establish familiar environments for yourself.

+  **Commitment II**:
-  - **Commitment II**: Do not consciously make other people's environments less familiar in your attempt to follow the first commitment, unless doing so warrants less chaotic emergence.
+  > Do not consciously make other people's environments less familiar in your attempt to follow the first commitment, unless doing so warrants less chaotic emergence.

-- **Emergent Systems Ethics**: Sudelism introduces "chaotic emergence" as an ethical metric—actions are judged not just by intent or immediate outcome but by their contribution to the broader pattern of systemic stability or instability.
+- **Emergent Systems Ethics**:\
+  Sudelism introduces *chaotic emergence* as an ethical metric — actions are judged not only by intent or immediate outcome but by their contribution to the broader pattern of systemic stability or instability.

 ### Conclusion